Car Accident Lawyers

 - Penetration injuries

-CONTACT AN EXPERIENCED SAN ANTONIO CAR ACCIDENT ATTORNEY
+CONTACT AN EXPERIENCED CAR ACCIDENT ATTORNEY

 If you or a loved one have been injured in a car crash, contact Thomas J. Henry.
-Our experienced San Antonio auto accident attorneys have experience handling a multitude of injury accidents, no matter how severe the crash or injury.
+Our experienced auto accident attorneys have experience handling a multitude of injury accidents, no matter how severe the crash or injury.
 You may be entitled to compensation for your damages if another driver acted negligently.
 Our firm has the experienced lawyers and financial resources that you need to achieve the real results you deserve.

 I highly recommend Thomas J. Henry Law Firm.
 They keep you updated throughout the process.
 Staff is very friendly and good about making you feel at home.